interchange/interchange/README.md

 /usr/local/bin/perl Makefile.PL
 ```

-The build procedure asks where you'd like to install Interchange and
+The build procedure asks where you’d like to install Interchange and
 the name of the user account that will own the installation.

-The Interchange server doesn't do much if it isn't servicing one or more
+The Interchange server doesn’t do much if it isn’t servicing one or more
 actual catalogs, so you next need to make your first Interchange catalog,
 as described in the next section.

 ## Demo catalog

-There is a demo catalog skeleton (called 'strap') included.
+There is a demo catalog skeleton called `strap` included.

 To build your own catalog from the demo, go to the directory where you
 installed Interchange (default is "interchange" in your home directory,